mitrenegade/rendercloud/README.md

 ## Installation

-RenderCloud is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+RenderCloud is currently a private pod.
+To add it, first add the following line to your Podfile:

 ```ruby
 pod 'RenderCloud'
 ```

+In [https://https://console.firebase.google.com/]Firebase, create a new project, and generate a plist file by going to:

+`Project Overview` -> `Project Settings` -> `General`

+and adding an iOS app.
+Store the file `GoogleService-Info.plist` in the project folder.

 ## Author

-Bobby Ren, bobby_ren@comcast.com
+Bobby Ren, bobbyren@gmail.com

 ## License

 RenderCloud is available under the MIT license.
 See the LICENSE file for more info.